MR901/posts/_posts/2025-09-01-jekyll-formatting-features.rst

 **Equation with Numbering:**

 .. math::
-   :label: quadratic

    x = \frac{-b \pm \sqrt{b^2-4ac}}{2a}

-The quadratic formula shown in equation :eq:`quadratic` is fundamental in algebra.
+The quadratic formula shown in equation is fundamental in algebra.

 **Matrix Examples:**